govzhz/znyp-format/README.md

 # Images to znyp format
-It is mainly used to create images(JPG / PNG) dataset for training, which supports RGB-image and one-channel grey image
+It is mainly used to create images dataset for training, which supports RGB-image and one-channel grey image
 # example

 image(JPG / PNG) files: